ElamC/spot-app/README.md

 ## Contributing

 Thank you for thinking of contributing to this project.
-Your contributions are always welcome!
+Contributions are always welcome!

-Please feel free to take on any issue that's currently open.
-Feel free to resolve any issue that you would enjoy working on even if it happens to be a low priority.
+Feel free to take on any issue that's currently open and resolve any that you would enjoy working on, even if it happens to be low priority.

 ## License